What is a general description of the program?

 How competitive is the application selection process?

-Nationally, acceptance to a nurse anesthesia program is very competitive.
-It is not unusual for programs to have at least 5 applicants for every one that is selected.
-For this reason, programs tend to evaluate the applicant's undergraduate GPA and clinical critical care experience very closely.
+Acceptance to the OHSU nurse anesthesia program is very competitive.
+It is not unusual to have at least 5 applicants for every one that is selected.
+For this reason, the OHSU program evaluates the applicant's undergraduate GPA, letters of reference, GRE scores, and critical care experience very closely.

 I've submitted my application, now what happens?

 Following the receipt of all completed applications by the deadline date, a review committee will assess each application and a determination will be made as to whether or not the applicant is selected for an interview.
-If an invitation to interview is extended, this will most likely be scheduled for approximately February.
+Interviews are provided in February.
 The Office of Recruitment, Admission and Progression will notify applicants of acceptance shortly after the completion of interviews.

 Is there a matriculation deposit?